sveetch/djangotribune/docs/install.rst

 **TRIBUNE_MESSAGES_POST_MAX_LENGTH**
     Maximum length (in characters) for the content message.

-    Require an integer, by default this is set to 500.
+    Requires an integer, by default this is set to 500.
 You have no real limit on this value because this is stored in full text field without limit.
 **TRIBUNE_SMILEYS_URL**
     `Template string <http://docs.python.org/library/string.html#formatstrings>`_ for